homelyseven250/MultiMC5-Cracked/README.md

 **This is a "cracked" version of a popular Minecraft launcher that lets you play the game without a Mojang account.**
 This software is not related to MultiMC developers and provided without any warranty.
 Please don't bomb MultiMC developers if something gets wrong using this launcher.
+Fork for update.

 ## Pre-built binaries (experimental as for now):
 - Windows x64: https://drive.google.com/file/d/1n88DfyqU7XvM0tbrnE2Ie1t8wnjDnjp_/view?usp=sharing